angular/angular/README.md

 Also see our [`Good for community contribution`](https://github.com/angular/material2/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+for+community+contribution%22) label.

-High level items planned for next few months:
+High level stuff planned for Q2 2017 (April - June):

-- Initial version of datepicker
+- Datepicker
-- Initial version of data table
+- Initial version of data-table
+- Design for tree component
+- Typography extension to theming API
-- Initial version of tree
+- Moving much of @angular/material's "core" to @angular/cdk
-- Select improvements (multi-select, etc)
-- Screenshot test improvements
-- Docs site improvements
+- Accessibility fix-it
+- Scrolling strategies for overlays
-- A11y audit
+- Nested menus
-- Various bug fixes
+- Live theme swapping for material.angular.io
+- Search for material.angular.io
+- Support for prerendering with @angular/platform-server

-#### Feature status:
+#### Feature status
+Note that all "planned" work is tentative / best estimate and is subject to changing priorities.

 | Feature          | Status                              | Docs         | Issue          |
 |------------------|-------------------------------------|--------------|----------------|